 One of the points that stood out about Woodwind during our search was the fact that they run a guided snorkel.
 It’s not just about taking you to a spot and dropping you off, but also about trained and learned guides helping you and informing you about the underwater flora and fauna.

-As we made our way to the 37 foot trimaran, my nerves started to act.
+As we made our way to the 37-foot trimaran, my nerves started to act.
 Thankfully, small diversions en route like the Tourist Tree – so named because it is “red and peeling”- and the beauty of Bonaire kept things at bay.
-Now, I’m a decent swimmer and not afraid of water, so the ride to Klein Bonaire on the boat was actually fun.
+Now, I’m a decent swimmer and not afraid of water, so the ride to Klein Bonaire on the boat was fun.

-Things began to look up even more when Dee – the tour organizer / guide – came up and explained the whole process to us reassuring first timers and the professionals alike that the entire trip is extremely safe.
+Things began to look up even more when Dee – the tour organiser/guide – came up and explained the whole process to us reassuring first timers and the professionals alike that the entire trip is exceptionally safe.

-We found out that we will actually be doing “drift snorkeling” where we snorkel in a drift from point A to B making it easier for everyone, specially the beginners as rather working out a sweat snorkeling everyone can enjoy the marvels of the underwater sea easily.
+We found out that we will be doing “drift snorkeling” where we snorkel in a drift from point A to B making it easier for everyone, especially the beginners.
+Drift snorkeling allows the swimmer to go with the flow, literally, rather than working out a sweat.
+Thus, more time for everyone to enjoy the marvels of underwater life.

 Once the drinks were served, keeping the food for after the snorkel, everyone was in a good mood and excited about discovering what Bonaire had to offer.

 Klein Bonaire was already in sight by this time.
 A tiny uninhabited island off Bonaire, it has some of the most amazing views around it that are explored daily by snorkelers and divers.
-The island at one point was to be sold off in order to become a resort, when the locals along with the government worked together to “buy”it and keep it in its natural state and it is now a part of the Bonaire National Marine Park.
+The island at one point was to be sold off to become a resort when the locals along with the government worked together to “buy” it and keep it in its natural state.
+Now it is a part of the Bonaire National Marine Park.

 As stories about the history of Bonaire ended, Dee mentioned something that literally made me jump off into the sea with joy.
 They had prescription snorkeling gear.
 Plus, this is where things get much better; they had prescription gear for someone like me who has -5.0 eyesight.